Kankí, the Maya city where the stone eyes of ancient gods burn as hot as the sun

 As you enter the town you will notice a sign pointing to a small dirt road.
 Keep right until you reach the second turn and then take the smaller dirt road to the left of the illegible sign for roughly five minutes.

 Because of the difficulty accessing the site and the fact that it is so obscure, no tour companies that I am aware of are organizing trips to Kankí.
-Your best bet is to spend the night in Campeche to get there good and early, or include Kankí in to a circuit of other sites including other sites in the region like Tohcok, Chunhuhub, and Xtampak
+Your best bet is to spend the night in Campeche to get there good and early, or include Kankí in to a circuit of other sites including other sites in the region like Tohcok, Chunhuhub, and Xtampak.

 Lodging is also available in other towns such as Hechelchacan and Bolomchen, but don’t expect five-star resorts.

-Born in Mérida, Carlos Rosado van der Gracht is a Mexican/Canadian blogger, photographer and adventure expedition leader.
-He holds degrees in multimedia, philosophy, and translation from universities in Mexico, Canada and Norway.
+Senior Editor Carlos Rosado van der Gracht is a Mexican expedition/Canadian photographer and adventure leader.
+Born in Mérida, Carlos holds multimedia, philosophy, and translation degrees from universities in Mexico, Canada and Norway.